archbold1228/ml_project/README.md

 # Results

 - The trained machine learning model is saved in the `model.pth` file.
-- The best hyperparameters used during training are stored in a JSON file `best_10_hyperparams.json`.
+- The best hyperparameters used during training are stored in a JSON file `best_hyperparams.json`.
-- Additionally, a CSV file with the predictions and error percentages is generated.
+- The error percentages of each training sample compared to the ML-prediction is calculated.
+The average error is around 2.0%.
+- The model will be improved using Graph Neural Networks.
+In that manner the connectivity between the nodes of the beam will be taken into account and more precise results are expected.
+- In addition to improving accuracy, the connectivity aspect enables predictions not only for the middle point of the beam but for all points across the model.
+This makes it possible to render a complete visualization of the ML-prediction.
+- Taking all these conclutions a step further, this new approach will enable the ML-solver to not only predict scalar values but also provide visualizations of displacement, load, or strength distributions across any component modeled using FEM (Finite Element Method).

 # Contribution

 If you would like to contribute to this project, feel free to fork the repository, create a feature branch, and submit a pull request.